NATO expected to decide to phase out Libya mission

 NATO has been conducting air strikes, enforcing a no-fly zone and maintaining an arms embargo with naval patrols since March 31, in a U.N.-mandated operation to protect civilians.

-A decision to gradually wind down the mission was expected to be taken at a meeting of ambassadors of the 28 NATO nations in Brussels that started at 3:30 p.m.
-British time, based on recommendations from NATO military commanders, alliance officials and diplomats said.
+A decision to gradually wind down the mission was expected to be taken at a meeting of ambassadors of the 28 NATO nations in Brussels starting at 1430 GMT, based on recommendations from NATO military commanders, alliance officials and diplomats said.

-NATO'S top operations commander, Admiral James Stavridis, said he would recommend to the meeting that the mission be concluded.

-"I will be recommending conclusion of this mission to the North Atlantic Council of NATO," he said in a posting on Facebook. (www.facebook.com/#!/james.stavridis)

-"A good day for NATO.
-A great day for the people of Libya," he wrote.

-A NATO diplomat said the ambassadors were expected to agree to end the operation, "but they will probably decide to do that over the next two weeks or so."
+"It's likely they will decide to end the operation, but they will probably decide to do that over the next two weeks or so," one NATO diplomat said.

 A NATO official said that at least some air operations would be maintained for the time being.